 TIP: With both a vegetable and a fruit packed inside, these are an extra-nutritious snack.

-- quick oats (or rolled oats ground briefly in the blender or food processor)
+- Quick oats (or rolled oats ground briefly in the blender or food processor)

-- butternut squash puree
+- butternut squash puree: You can use puree or Mashed Butternut Squash.

 Here’s a look at the easy process involved in making this muffin recipe.
+Scroll down to the bottom of the post for the full information.

 - Spoon the batter evenly into the muffin cups,.